 1. Realtors know that real estate is seasonal and greatly affected by the weather.
 And on January 12th, 2013, as weather records were shattered across Toronto and crazy Canadians took to patios, the Buyers were out in droves.
 There were reports of line-ups at open houses and multiple offers.
 It isn’t hard to get a Canadian excited: just give us a little sunshine.

 2. The Toronto Star actually published a non-doomsday real estate headline last week: “Toronto Real Estate Prices to Flatline in 2013“.
 Shocks were heard across Toronto.

-3. Past real estate downturns have been precipitated by a trigger or event – a sharp rise in interest rates or an decrease in employment.
-All signs point to continued low interest rates (in fact with the US announcing they won’t increase their interest rates until unemployment drops to 6.5%, we could be in for YEARS of low interest rates).
+3. Past real estate downturns have been precipitated by a trigger or event – a sharp rise in interest rates or a decrease in employment.
+All signs point to continued low-interest rates (in fact with the US announcing they won’t increase their interest rates until unemployment drops to 6.5%, we could be in for YEARS of low-interest rates).
 No trigger, no crash.
 If people don’t NEED TO SELL they won’t need to lower their prices (we covered that in an earlier blog, Sellers: Are you Willing or Desperate to Sell?)
 From an article in the Financial Post: